a-flyleaf/dragonotes/index.md

 <b>June 16, 2021:</b> Stopped updating the database stuff in [October/November 2020](https://www1.flightrising.com/forums/gde/2678477/35), but leaving it up for archival.
 A majority of edits are personal goal updates now.

-<b>Octobe 10, 2021:</b> Did some housekeeping.
+<b>October 10, 2021:</b> Did some housekeeping.
 Maybe I will slowly revive this thing.

 ## sitemap/to-do